rfly-openha/documents/2_tutorial/acai.md

 ---

-`fmax` —— The upper bound of each dimension of the space $U$, specified as a numeric scalar of an array of length `m`.
+`fmax` —— The upper bound of each dimension of the space $U$, specified as a numeric scalar or an array of length `m`.

 When the upper bounds of all the dimensions of $U$ are equal, specify it as a numeric scalar.
 Otherwise, specify it as an array of numeric scalars of length `m`.

 ---

-`fmin` —— The lower bound of each dimension of the space $U$, specified as a numeric scalar of an array of length `m`.
+`fmin` —— The lower bound of each dimension of the space $U$, specified as a numeric scalar or an array of length `m`.

 When the lower bounds of all the dimensions of $U$ are equal, specify it as a numeric scalar.
 Otherwise, specify it as an array of numeric scalars of length `m`.